Twisted Sister: Death of A. J. Pero and farewell tour (2015–2016)

-Metal Hall of Fame induction and reunion (2023–present)
+Metal Hall of Fame induction and 50th anniversary reunion tour (2023–present)

 On January 26, 2023, Twisted Sister reunited as they were inducted into the Metal Hall of Fame at The Canyon Club in Agoura Hills.
-At the event, they performed a special one-off onstage three song set featuring drummer Mike Portnoy and guitarist Keith Robert War, who filled in for Eddie Ojeda after contracting COVID-19.
-Dee Snider addressed that there were no plans for the band to perform anymore shows.
+At the event, they performed a special one-off onstage three–song set once again featuring drummer Mike Portnoy filling in for A. J. Pero and guitarist Keith Robert War, who filled in for Eddie Ojeda after contracting COVID-19.

+On April 7, 2023, Dee Snider announced the band would reunite in 2024 for appearances at various Democratic political rallies during the 2024 election season.
+On April 8, 2024, Snider stated to podcast "The Hook Rocks!" that offers the band had been receiving for a reunion were "getting close to being impossible to refuse".
+Although he reiterated that the numbers were "not there yet" but they "sure as hell seem to be going in that direction".

+On September 10, 2025, Twisted Sister announced their reunion and would embark on a world tour, Twisted Forever, Forever Twisted, in 2026 celebrating the band's 50th anniversary, but without bassist Mark Mendoza due to "irreconcilable differences".
+It will feature Russell Pzütto on bass and Joe Franco on drums.

 Musical style and influences

-Twisted Sister is generally classified as heavy metal glam metal, hard rock, shock rock, and glam rock.
-Despite its classification as a glam metal band, Greg Prato of AllMusic compared the band's debut album Under the Blade to early 1980s new wave of British heavy metal.
-Moreover, despite the disdain that thrash metal musicians and fans in the 1980s had towards glam metal, Twisted Sister bridged the gap and could appeal to both thrash metal and glam metal fans, with thrash metal band Metallica even opening for Twisted Sister in the 1980s, despite Metallica's disdain for glam metal music at the time.
-Thrash metal bands Anthrax and Overkill had covered Twisted Sister songs.
-Snider spoke about this, saying:
+Twisted Sister's music has been variously described as heavy metal, glam metal, hard rock and shock rock, with Dee Snider referring to them as a rock and roll band.
+Despite its classification as glam metal, Greg Prato of AllMusic compared the band's debut album, Under the Blade, to early 1980s new wave of British heavy metal.
+Moreover, despite the disdain that thrash metal musicians and fans in the 1980s had towards glam metal, Twisted Sister bridged the gap and could appeal to fans of both genres, with thrash metal band Metallica even opening for them in the 1980s.
+Thrash metal bands Anthrax and Overkill have covered Twisted Sister songs.
+Snider spoke about this:

-Snider rejected the glam metal label of the band, saying he prefers the band is called "hid metal", describing his own band as "hideous": "I don't think Twisted Sister is 'Glam' because that implies glamour, and we're not glamorous.
+Snider rejected the glam metal label of the band, saying: "I don't think Twisted Sister is 'Glam' because that implies glamour, and we're not glamorous.
 We should be called 'Hid' because we're hideous."
-In interviews, Dee Snider cited Slade, the Beatles, Led Zeppelin, Grand Funk Railroad, Black Sabbath, the Rolling Stones, Paul Revere & the Raiders, the Monkees, Alice Cooper, Aerosmith and AC/DC as influences.
-Snider underscored Slade and said: "If not for the [English glam-rock] band Slade, there would be no 'We're Not Gonna Take It'."
+In interviews, Dee Snider cited Slade, the Beatles, Led Zeppelin, Deep Purple, KISS, Grand Funk Railroad, Black Sabbath, the Rolling Stones, Paul Revere & the Raiders, the Monkees, Alice Cooper, Aerosmith, David Bowie, Queen, Van Halen and AC/DC as influences.
+Snider underscored Slade and said: "If not for the [English glam rock] band Slade, there would be no 'We're Not Gonna Take It'."